mrolims/pynamicalsys/docs/source/dds_escape.rst

     escapes = np.array(escapes, dtype=np.int32)

-First, let's understand the output of the :py:meth:`escape_analysis <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.escape_analysis>` method.
+First, let's understand the output of the :py:meth:`escape_analysis <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.escape_analysis>` method.
 The method returns a 2D array of shape `(num_ic, 2)`, where each row corresponds to an initial condition and contains the following information:

 - The first column contains the exit point of the particle, which is either the exit region or the hole through which the particle escapes.
 In our case that we have a two-dimensional box, the exit point represents whether the particle has escaped through the left (0) or right (1) side of the box, or through the bottom (2) or top (3) side.
 If the particle does not escape, the exit point is set to -1.
 - The second column contains the time step at which the particle escapes the bounded region.